mus-format/mus-go/README.md

 func main() {
   var (
     sl = []int{1, 2, 3, 4, 5}
-    lenM mus.Marshaller // Length marshaller, if nil the default value is used. m  = mus.MarshallerFn[int](varint.MarshalInt) // Implementation of the
+    lenM mus.Marshaller // Length marshaller, if nil varint.MarshalPositiveInt() is used. m  = mus.MarshallerFn[int](varint.MarshalInt) // Implementation of the
     // mus.Marshaller interface for slice elements.
-    lenU mus.Unmarshaller // Length unmarshaller, if nil the default value is used. u = mus.UnmarshallerFn[int](varint.UnmarshalInt) // Implementation of the
+    lenU mus.Unmarshaller // Length unmarshaller, if nil varint.UnmarshalPositiveInt() is used. u = mus.UnmarshallerFn[int](varint.UnmarshalInt) // Implementation of the
     // mus.Unmarshaller interface for slice elements.
     s = mus.SizerFn[int](varint.SizeInt) // Implementation of the mus.Sizer